Venus outlasts Bertens to book Konta clash

 She powered through the second to reach the fourth round, where the 26-year-old will try to get past the last 16 of a tournament for the first time this season.

+Ostapenko twice served to avoid a third set.
+She fell behind 0-2 in the tiebreaker before winning seven straight points for the victory.

+"In the tie-break, I showed my great tennis, and I won the match," Ostapenko said.
+"I'm really glad it happened that way."

-Puerto Rico's Monica Puig, the 2016 Olympic gold medalist, also reached the fourth round, following up her upset of second-seeded Caroline Wozniacki with a 6-3, 7-5 victory over Greece's Maria Sakkari.
+Puerto Rico's Puig followed up her upset of second-seeded Australian Open champion Caroline Wozniacki with a 6-3, 7-5 victory over Greece's Maria Sakkari.